brendanlandis/cut-it/README.md

         A5  - record or delete sample 2
     G#5     - record or delete sample 3
         G5  - record or delete sample 4
-    F#5     - record or delete sample 5
+    F#5     -
         F5  - shift

 #### knobs
-    - knob1: playhead start position
+    - knob1: loop mode: playhead start position / chop mode:
     - knob2: grain size (percentage of sample to play [while recording a sample, this knob specifies how long to record for - max 5 seconds])
-    - knob3: playback speed
+    - knob3: playback speed of current sample
-    - knob4: tempo of playhead movement in BPM (0 = playhead does not move, 100 = playhead skips around randomly at the rate of 256th notes)
+    - knob4: tempo of playhead movement in BPM (0 = playhead does not move, 100 = playhead skips around randomly at the rate of 256th notes.
+In loop mode, playhead stays on one sample.
+In chop mode, playhead shuffles between samples.)

 and, with shift engaged:

     - shift + knob1:
     - shift + knob2:
-    - shift + knob3:
+    - shift + knob3: playback speed of all samples
     - shift + knob4: tempo of playhead movement in MS (0 = no movement, 100 = idk hella fast)